 - If a backup job must be set up as part of the installation procedure, management agents apply a backup policy.

-Installing Veeam Backup Agents with Discovery Rules
+How to Install Veeam Backup Agents with Discovery Rules

 To install Veeam backup agents with discovery rules, perform the following steps: